-Of course it’s not that challenging to jump in and enjoy.
-However, there are a few things to consider that will help you make the most of your spa investment.
-Years of happy spa ownership start by focusing on the things your hot tub does best and making this a part of your everyday.
+Of course, it’s not that challenging to jump in and enjoy.
+However, there are a few things to consider that will help you get the best use out of your hot tub.
+Years of happy spa ownership start by focusing on the benefits your spa provides and making this a part of your everyday.

 Owning your own spa is one of the easiest ways to create your own personal oasis for escape and relaxation.
 A little escape and alone time now and then not only improves your health and relationships, but it can also help you reconnect with yourself and your priorities.
 Making time for yourself through a regular soak in the hot tub can help you clear your mind and renew your energy.

 Using your hot tub also provides several passive benefits for your health and wellness.
 Studies show that regular hot water therapy can be a great way to reduce insomnia, stress, and anxiety.
 Soaking in warm water before bed is a great way to relieve stress, improve your mood, and regulate your autonomic nervous system helping you to feel better and fall asleep more easily.

 Ross B. said, “[My hot tub] de-stresses me, helps me sleep better, and I like sitting in it with just the circulation pump running…very relaxing!”

 To truly make your hot tub a backyard retreat, focus on creating a relaxing mood and atmosphere.
 Adding privacy screens or shrubbery, mood lighting, relaxing music, and beautiful landscaping can truly transform your spa into an oasis.
 Aromatherapy and meditation can also help you achieve the rejuvenation and relaxation you’re looking for.